+We assess our liquidity in terms of our ability to generate cash to fund our operating and investing activities.
 As part of a series of measures to better enable the Company to weather the extraordinary business challenges associated with the COVID-19 global pandemic, we have taken additional measures to manage our cash.
-These measures include temporary reductions to employee compensation and matching retirement contributions, as well as furloughs and mandatory unpaid leave for U.S. employees that are not directly related to the production of our products.
-Further, during April 2020, we drew an additional \$65.0 million under our Revolving Credit Facility, primarily as a precautionary measure, to increase liquidity and fund operations.
+These measures include temporary reductions to employee compensation and matching retirement contributions, as well as furloughs, mandatory unpaid leave for U.S. employees that are not directly related to the production of our products and a reduction of the Company's workforce by approximately 94 employees.
 We continue to evaluate additional cash preserving actions and other sources of capital as needed to secure liquidity in a rapidly changing environment.